Richard Keogh: Ipswich Town

 On 10 August 2022, Keogh joined Ipswich Town, the same club he started his football career at youth level prior to joining Stoke City's academy in 2003, on a one-year deal.

-He made his club debut in the Papa John's Trophy fixture against Northampton Town on 30 August 22.
-Town went on to win 6-0.
+Following the club's promotion, he was released at the end of the 2022–23 season having made sixteen appearances in all competitions.

+Wycombe Wanderers

+On 4 July 2023, Keogh returned to League One club Wycombe Wanderers having previously had a loan spell with the club eighteen years prior.
+On 17 January 2024, he departed the club by mutual consent.

+Forest Green Rovers

+On 9 February 2024, Keogh signed for League Two club Forest Green Rovers.
+He was released at the end of the season having played 15 matches for the club as the club was relegated to the National League.

+Following his release, Keogh announced his retirement from playing football.

+Coaching career

+On 25 June 2024, Keogh returned to Blackpool as first-team coach under Neil Critchley.
+He was appointed interim manager on 21 August, upon Critchley's sacking.

+In his second game in charge, he guided the club to the third round of the EFL Cup after a 2–1 victory over Blackburn Rovers at Ewood Park on 27 August.
+On 3 September, incoming head coach Steve Bruce named Keogh and Stephen Dobbie as his first-team coaches.

+In May 2025, Keogh left Blackpool to join Barnsley as assistant head coach to former Republic of Ireland teammate Conor Hourihane.

 International career

 Keogh won six caps for the Republic of Ireland under-19s in 2005.
 He made his debut for the under-21s on 14 February 2006.
 He also captained the under-21 side.

 In January 2013, Keogh was called up to the senior squad for the first time to play in a friendly against Poland on 6 February.
 He made his debut in the game, which Ireland won 2–0, as an 84th-minute substitute for Ciaran Clark.
 He scored his first goal for Ireland in a 4–0 win on 2 June in a friendly against Georgia.
 He captained the Republic of Ireland for the first time in a friendly against Oman at the Aviva Stadium on 3 September 2014, a moment which he described as the "proudest of my career".

 Keogh played in both legs of Ireland's Euro 2016 qualifying playoff matches against Bosnia and Herzegovina.
-He was named Man of the Match in the first leg by talkSPORT and helped Ireland to a 2–0 win in the second as they advanced to the finals 3–1 on aggregate.
+He was named Man of the Match in the first leg by Talksport and helped Ireland to a 2–0 win in the second as they advanced to the finals 3–1 on aggregate.

 He captained Ireland for the second time on 31 May 2016 in the 2–1 home defeat to Belarus.
 At Euro 2016, Keogh was an unused sub for Ireland's first two group matches.
 He was then brought in to the starting eleven for Ireland's final two games; partnering Shane Duffy at centre-back against Italy and France respectively.